msbeigiai/fullstack-employee-management/README.md

    mvn clean run
    ```

-preceeding command will run the backend application
+preceding command will run the backend application.

 ---